atuttle/blog/blog/2023/what-to-do-when-drowning-in-technical-debt.md

 ### Then, why is there always so much technical debt?

-**I beleive that we allow "the business" to get in the way of doing our jobs well.**
+**I believe that we allow "the business" to get in the way of doing our jobs well.**

 Too often, software companies and IT departments are given a project mandate and an allowable time limit to spend working on it.
 Maybe the CEO talked to customers about it, decided it would be a valuable project, and the customer would need it by a certain date in order to be able to use it.